ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 {PANEL: Revisions Configurations}

-By default, RavenDB does **Not** create or purge document revisions when documents are modified or deleted.
+By default, the Revisions feature is Disabled for all collections: no revisions are created or purged for any document.

 * You can change this behavior by defining a **default configuration** that applies to all document collections.